brainhack-school2020/deep_representational_learning/README.md

 - A contained that enables to reproduce these analyses

 # Results

-**Representational Dissimiarlity matrices (RDMs)** have been derived at each time step, and averaged across participants.
+group-average **Representational Dissimiarlity matrices (RDMs)** have been derived at every time step from image onset.
 Each of this *stimulus* x *stimulus* matrix indicates the brain's representational model for various visual stimui.

 ![alt text](rdms_avg_timecourse.png)

-2D coordinates of the representational distances from the RDMs of 3 subjects groups were derived with Multi-Dimensional Scaling (MDS).
+2D coordinates of the representational distances from the RDMs of 3 subjects groups were derived with Multi-Dimensional Scaling (MDS) using sklearn "MDS".

 ![alt text](eeg-rsa-mds.gif)